josigar123/hydrophonic-detection/README.md

 # Run
 python -m KafkaServices.ais_consumer # alt. python3 -m KafkaServices.ais_consumer
 ```
-This will consume AIT data produced to the appropriate topic
+This will consume AIS data produced to the appropriate topic

 ##### Terminal #6
 Move into: